test

 DISCLOSURE DECLARATION

 It is the policy of NLA to ensure independence, balance, objectivity, scientific rigor, and integrity in all of its continuing education activities.
-Planners, faculty, reviewers, and staff have disclosed any financial relationships with commercial interests as defined by the ACCME
+Planners, faculty, reviewers, and staff have disclosed any financial relationships with commercial interests as defined by the ACCME.

 DISCLAIMER